 |Cancer Purpose ||Prostate Cancer: Prostate-specific Antigen (PSA) ||Testicular Germ Cell Tumors (LD, AFP, hCG) |

 |Screening ||Controversial for men older than 50 years ||Not useful |

 |Establishing a diagnosis ||Not useful ||Can suggest histologic type(s) present, especially for small clusters of 1 tumor type that may be missed by histology |

 |Indicator of disease extent ||If PSA <20 ng/mL, bone metastasis unlikely ||Of use in identifying clinically undetectable metastatic disease |

 |Monitoring response to treatment ||Useful to monitor success of treatment ||Useful; markers should fall to undetectable with successful treatment |

 |Monitoring for recurrence ||Useful ||Useful |

 Prostate cancer is a common malignancy of men that increases in incidence with age.
 It is second only to nonmelanoma skin cancer as the most commonly diagnosed cancer in men (over 150 cases/100,000 men), and second only to lung cancer as the most common cause of cancer death in males.
 However, most cases are slowly progressive and do not cause major morbidity or lead to death.
 A major unresolved challenge is differentiating the rapidly progressive and fatal form of prostate cancer from the indolent forms that do not cause death.
 Mortality associated with the disease has been decreasing.
 This has been attributed by some to early detection, although a systematic review of published studies has shown no consistent difference in prostate cancer mortality between those who have and those who have not been screened for the disease.
-The use of laboratory assays to measure the serum prostate-specific antigen (PSA) concentration, however, has had ...
+The use of laboratory assays to measure the serum prostate-specific antigen ...